Upper School Department

-Head of Department: Mrs. Annabel Semken
+Head of Department: Ms. Ashley Purchase

-By the end of Upper School, Year Six students will have experienced several transition sessions preparing them for life in the secondary school.
-Visits to the secondary school permit Year Six to experience lessons in that setting; this demystifies secondary school and ensures that there is no lack of confidence in negotiating this challenging transition.
-We hope that our Year Six graduates will have discovered their personal strengths; they will be self-confident, self-disciplined and capable of facing the challenges of education in the 21st century.
+By the end of Upper School, Year 6 students will have experienced several transition sessions preparing them for life in the secondary school.
+Visits from specialist teachers from our Secondary Department, and where permitted, visits to the Secondary school Year 6 to experience lessons in that setting and begin to develop relationships with their teachers.
+These experiences demystify the secondary school and ensure that there is no lack of confidence in negotiating this challenging transition.
+As with many events throughout the year, this transition process also includes our parents, who are an essential part of our learning community, invited to events including parent information sessions.